relastle/fzf-coalesce.vim/README.md

 let g:fzf_coalesce_tag_delimiter = "\t"

 " Delimiter used to seperate icon and file path
-" Note that this must not included g:fzf_coalesce_tag_delimiter let g:fzf_coalesce_icon_delimiter = "  "
+" Note that this must not include g:fzf_coalesce_tag_delimiter let g:fzf_coalesce_icon_delimiter = "  "

 " Dictionary that map source name to tag